-The integration of oral health into primary care, while not a novel concept, is relatively new in practice (Gauger, Prosser, Fontana, & Polverini, 2018).
+The integration of oral health and primary care, while not a novel concept, is relatively new in practice (Gauger, Prosser, Fontana, & Polverini, 2018).
 In 2014, the U.S. Department of Health and Human Services Health Resources and Services Administrations introduced Integration of Oral Health and Primary Care Practice, a report that sought to improve early detection of oral health problems and preventive measures by increasing oral care proficiency among primary care physicians and encourage interdisciplinary integration and collaboration (2014).
-The documentation of medical-dental integration models is sparse, therefore evidence pointing to which approaches

-In 2014, Delta Dental of Minnesota Foundation awarded \$1.8 million in multi-year grants to organizations for the purpose of 'transforming the safety net system to include integration of dental and medical care.'
+On the oral health side, the American Dental Association adopted policy supporting human papillomavirus (HPV) In 2014, Delta Dental of Minnesota Foundation awarded \$1.8 million in multi-year grants to organizations for the purpose of 'transforming the safety net system to include integration of dental and medical care.'
 Funded strategies included colocating dental services in medical clinics, piloting telehealth efforts, and improving technology infrastructure to allow provider access to both medical and dental records.